satya-thirumani/shark-tank-us/README.md

 - Kevin O Leary Present - Whether Kevin O Leary present in episode or not

-- Kevin Harrington Present - Whether Kevin Harrington present in episode or not
+- Guest Present - Whether Guest present in episode or not

-- Guest Name - Name of Guest shark

-- Notes - Remarks